Cananito/SwiftComputerScience/README.md

 ### Usage

+Standalone scripts need to be run with `swift <FileName.swift>`.

-This repository requires [Bazel](https://bazel.build/) to compile and test or run projects, as well as knowledge about it's [targets, labels, and BUILD files](https://docs.bazel.build/versions/master/build-ref.html).
+Apps or tests require [Bazel](https://bazel.build/), as well as knowledge about it's [targets, labels, and BUILD files](https://docs.bazel.build/versions/master/build-ref.html).

 ### Sources